sakthi471/sakthi471/README.md

 - 💬 Ask me about **MERN stack development**

 - 📫 How to reach me **sakthim61797@gamil.com**
+- ⚡ **“Any application that can be written in JavaScript, will eventually be written in JavaScript.”**

 <h3 align="left">Connect with me:</h3>
 <p align="left">